Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Nsx-Firewall-Patterns/README.md

 Default routes on isolated Tier-1 gateways have a next hop as virtual IP address of NVA.
 NVAs default route has next hop as default Tier-1 gateway and default Tier-1 gateway has static routes for each of the segments pointing to NVAs IP address.

 In this pattern, default Tier-1 gateway performs source NAT.
 Please note that some customers like to NAT on the Firewall/NVA.
-A variant of this pattern would be NAT'ting on the NVA/firewall.
+A variant of this pattern would be NATting on the NVA/firewall.

 _P.S: This is the pattern we are going to elaborate on in this document.
 For simplicity, we are going to use single NVA instead of a redundant pair.
 The rest of the sections in this document provide details on setting up security pattern #2._